aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render EPUB to XLTX" h2="Export EPUB File to XLTX via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert EPUB files to XLTX within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful set of features that can be used to create, manipulate, and convert documents in a variety of formats.

+The process of converting an EPUB file to XLTX involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export the EPUB file to XLSX.
+This component provides a range of features that enable developers to create, manipulate, and convert PDF documents.
+It also supports a variety of features such as text extraction, image extraction, and page manipulation.

+Once the EPUB file has been exported to XLSX, Aspose.Cells for .NET can be used to convert the XLSX to XLTX.
+This component provides a powerful set of features that enable developers to create, manipulate, and convert spreadsheets in a variety of formats.
+It also supports a range of features such as formula calculation, data validation, and charting.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert EPUB file to XLTX within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export EPUB to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLTX.
+Using Aspose.Total for .NET, developers can easily convert EPUB files to XLTX within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful set of features that enable developers to create, manipulate, and convert documents in a variety of formats.
+It also supports a range of features such as text extraction, image extraction, page manipulation, formula calculation, data validation, and charting.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}